DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/llms/llms.md

 # Configure LLM

-As described in the [introduction](/docs/gpt-researcher/gptr/config), the default LLM is OpenAI due to its superior performance and speed.
+As described in the [introduction](/docs/RepIntel_AI/repintelai/config), the default LLM is OpenAI due to its superior performance and speed.
-With that said, GPT Researcher supports various open/closed source LLMs, and you can easily switch between them by adding the `LLM_PROVIDER` env variable and corresponding configuration params.
+With that said, RepIntel A supports various open/closed source LLMs, and you can easily switch between them by adding the `LLM_PROVIDER` env variable and corresponding configuration params.
 Current supported LLMs are `openai`, `anthropic`, `azure_openai`, `cohere`, `google_vertexai`, `google_genai`, `fireworks`, `ollama`, `together`, `mistralai`, `huggingface`, `groq` and `bedrock`.

 Using any model will require updating the `SMART_LLM` and `FAST_LLM` env vars.
 You might also need to include the LLM provider API Key.
-To learn more about support customization options see [here](/gpt-researcher/config).
+To learn more about support customization options see [here](/RepIntel_AI/config).

-**Please note**: GPT Researcher is optimized and heavily tested on GPT models.
+**Please note**: RepIntel A is optimized and heavily tested on GPT models.
 Some other models might run into context limit errors, and unexpected responses.
 Please provide any feedback in our [Discord community](https://discord.gg/DUmbTebB) channel, so we can better improve the experience and performance.

 Below you can find examples for how to configure the various supported LLMs.